sroussey/retui/readme.md

 }
 ```
 <!-- demo-fit-window-fixed-unit.mp4 -->
 https://github.com/user-attachments/assets/e5eb2f04-cc96-4d26-98fc-03f5fbab4457

 ---

-### useKeymap, useEvent, useInput
+### **useKeymap, useEvent, useInput**
 This example continues on from the `List` example.

-`Note`: `useEvent` can also be imported, but you lose autocomplete unless a
+`Note`: useEvent can also be imported, but you lose autocomplete unless a
 generic argument is provided.
-The generic being the type of the object that
+The generic must satisfy the `KeyMap` type.
-satisfies the KeyMap type that the hook derives event names from.

 ```typescript
 function Item(): React.ReactNode {